-Source: Morningstar Direct, Global Thematic Database, Star Rating and Economic Moat Data as of 31 October 2023.
+Source: Morningstar Global Thematic Database, Star Rating and Economic Moat Data as of October 31, 2023.
+For illustrative purposes only.

 The list of major players in the AI space are already household names, but valuations have increased significantly in anticipation of success.
 They have a first-mover advantage, although they are still subject to risk.